 My late elder sister Patricia, suffered from MSA (Multiple System Atrophy).
 Her husband John maintains that WWW site as a resource centre for the illness.

 Just to keep me out of trouble, I was a member of the University's Academic Board for 10 years (resigned at the end of 2000), the Education Committee of the Faculty of Information Technology, etc. etc. (If you are within Monash, you might like to look at my attempts at journalism in my Academic Board Reports collection.)
 I was a member of the Australian Internet Working Group (AIWG) (formerly the AARNet Engineering Working Group (AEWG)), which set up the first Internet backbone in Australia.
 I am a member of the board of the Japanese Studies Centre (a consortium covering all the Universities in Victoria dealing with Japanese studies matters).
 For 15 years I was a member of the Council of the Victorian College of the Arts Secondary School (my youngest daughter's former school), and served as President and Treasurer.
-I am also a member of the Animal Ethics Committee (AEC) of the Ludwig Institute for Cancer Research in Melbourne for many years until 2013, when that institution merged with the Walter and Eliza Hall Institute.
+I was also a member of the Animal Ethics Committee (AEC) of the Ludwig Institute for Cancer Research in Melbourne for many years until 2013, when that institution merged with the Walter and Eliza Hall Institute.
 I am also a Scholar in the Australian Chapter of the Crabtree Foundation, for which I constructed and maintain the website.

 I have been a Linux user since 1994, and since 1999 have used it alone as my working environment.
 Why?
 Well I have been a Unix user since 1985 and an X11 user since 1991, so that is my preferred environment.
 Linux is far more cost-effective than the commercial Unices, and enables me to have compatible environments in my office and home.